 3) Is not considered in Supporter status.

-Requested inactive members retain selection voting authority at sole discretion of command staff
+Requested inactive members retain selection voting authority at the sole discretion of command staff.

 Requested Inactive status may only be granted in 6-month intervals for a maximum of TWO (2) 6-month inactive service periods in 3 calendar years.